bachelor-2014/report/v2/human_interaction.md

 ### The bootstrap process
-If using the EvoBut is to be as simple as possible, this includes starting up the robotic platform as well as connecting to it.
+Using the EvoBot needs to be as simple as possible, this includes starting up the robotic platform as well as connecting to it.
 The first part is easily achieved as we have full control of what is run on the BeagleBone.
-By running the all the software as a service which starts up when the BeagleBone boots, including the software the serves the client application to the web browser of the user, means that starting up the robot requires only from the user that she supplies power to it.
-This will require a technician only if something goes wrong in the process.
+By running our software as a service it will startup when the BeagleBone boots, allowing the user to simply power the board to start the program and make the EvoBot ready for use.
+This will however require a technician only if something goes wrong in the process.

 The second part where the user must connect to the robot have, however,